LagiewkaMarta/toDoAppStyledComponents/README.md

 - ability to set due date for the tasks,
 - improved styling,
 - 'Mark as Important' feature, which allows users to highlight the most important tasks ✅ and move them to the top of the list 🔜,
+- snackbar informing that task has been removed ✅

 ...more ideas to come